PostHog/posthog.com/contents/apps/github-star-sync/docs.md

 ---

 ## What does the GitHub Star Sync app do?
 The GitHub Star Sync app enables you to track your GitHub stars as an event in PostHog.
+Because Stars are important!

+## What are the requirements for this app?

+The GitHub Star Sync app requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.

+Not running 1.30.0?
+Find out [how to update your self-hosted PostHog deployment](https://posthog.com/docs/self-host/configure/upgrading-posthog)!

 ## How do I install the Redshift Import app?